Mark-kasper/hello-world/README.md

 # hello-world
-My first repository

 I want to learn react.js.
 I have basic JavaScript knowledge but I want to learn more!
+I enjoy learning and hope that I can learn all about writing code.